 Configure and use PrivateLink

-Create a PrivateLink endpoint to establish a private connection, then use it to securely access OSS from your VPC or on-premises data center.
+Create an endpoint to establish a PrivateLink connection for secure access to OSS resources from your VPC or on-premises data center.

-Create an endpoint to establish a secure private connection between your VPC and OSS, then verify connectivity and OSS access from an ECS instance.
+First, create an endpoint to establish a secure, private connection between your VPC and OSS.
+After creating the endpoint, verify its network connectivity and access to OSS from an ECS instance to confirm that the configuration is functional.

-Before you begin, ensure that you have Create a VPC and a vSwitch .
-The verification steps also require an ECS instance.
-If you do not have one, see Purchase an ECS instance to create a pay-as-you-go instance.
+Before you begin, make sure that you have created a VPC and a vSwitch.
+The verification steps require an ECS instance.
+If you do not have an existing instance, see Purchase an ECS instance to create a pay-as-you-go instance.

 Go to the VPC endpoint page and click Create Endpoint.
 If this is your first time, follow the on-screen prompts to activate the PrivateLink service.

 Configure the following parameters.
-Leave all other settings at their defaults.
+You can leave the other parameters at their default values.

-Region: Select the region where your target OSS bucket resides, for example, China (Hangzhou).
+Region: Select the region where the target OSS bucket is located, such as China (Hangzhou).

 privatelink-oss.Endpoint Type: Select Interface Endpoint.

-Endpoint Service: Select Alibaba Cloud Service, then select the OSS endpoint service from the list (the entry whose name ends with
+Endpoint Service: Select Alibaba Cloud Service, and then select the OSS endpoint service from the service list.
+The service name ends with

-oss).NoteIf no OSS endpoint service appears in the list, contact technical supporttechnical support to request activation.
+oss.NoteIf the OSS endpoint service does not appear in the service list, contact technical support to request activation.

-VPC: Select the VPC where you want to create the endpoint.
-If no VPC is available, click Create VPC to create one.
+VPC: Select the target VPC where you want to create the endpoint.
+If no VPCs are available, click Create VPC to create one.

-Security Groups: Select the security group to bind to the endpoint.
+Security Groups: Select the security group to bind to the endpoint for access control.
 If no suitable security group exists, click Create Security Group to create one.

 Click OK.
 The system creates the endpoint automatically.
-On the endpoint details page, copy the Domain Name of Endpoint Service — you will use this domain name to access OSS.
+After the endpoint is created, go to the endpoint details page to view and copy the Domain Name of Endpoint Service, which you will use to access OSS.

 Step 2: Verify the endpoint

-Run a connectivity test and download a file to confirm that the PrivateLink endpoint is correctly configured and fully functional.
+Run a connectivity test and download a file to confirm that the PrivateLink endpoint is functional.

-From an ECS instance in the same region, use ossutil to download a file over the PrivateLink connection and confirm that data transfer works end-to-end.
+From an ECS instance in the same region, use ossutil to download a file from OSS.
+This verifies the end-to-end functionality of the PrivateLink connection.

 Use the endpoint domain name (for example,

-ep-bp1i****************.oss.cn-hangzhou.privatelink.aliyuncs.com) to access OSS.
-The following example downloads a file nameddest.jpgfrom a bucket namedexample-bucket:ossutil cp oss://example-bucket/dest.jpg /tmp/ -e ep-bp1i****************.oss.cn-hangzhou.privatelink.aliyuncs.com --addressing-style pathA successful download produces output similar to the following.
-The file is saved to the
+ep-bp1i****************.oss.cn-hangzhou.privatelink.aliyuncs.com) to access OSS resources.
+The following example downloads a file nameddest.jpgfrom a bucket namedexample-bucket:ossutil cp oss://example-bucket/dest.jpg /tmp/ -e ep-bp1i****************.oss.cn-hangzhou.privatelink.aliyuncs.com --addressing-style pathA successful command execution returns the following output, indicating that the file is downloaded.
+You can view the downloaded file in the

 /tmpdirectory.Success: Total 1 object, size 134102 B, Download done:(1 files, 134102 B), avg 680.112 KiB/s 0.193189(s) elapsed

-Go to Bucket list and click your target bucket.
+Go to the Bucket list and click the target bucket.

-Click Authorize and configure the following settings.
-Leave all other parameters at their defaults.
+Click Authorize and configure the following parameters.
+You can leave the other parameters at their default values.

 Authorized User: Select All Accounts (*).